John Henry "Pop" Lloyd Humanitarian Awards

 JOSEPH & RICHARD LAPCHICK

-and internationally recognized as an expert on sports issues.
+Richard Lapchick is a human rights activist, pioneer for racial equality, scholar, author and internationally recognized as an expert on sports issues.
 He is often described as

 “the racial conscience of sport.”
-At an early age he witnessed the hostility toward his
+At an early age he witnessed the hostility toward his father, Joe Lapchick, when as the coach for the New York Knicks, signed Nat

 “Sweetwater” Clifton, the first African American player signed in the NBA in 1950.
-He is
+He is the Director of The Institute for Diversity and Ethics in Sport (TIDES) and President of

-the Institute for Sport and Social Justice (formerly the National Consortium for
+the Institute for Sport and Social Justice (formerly the National Consortium for Academics and Sport).

 2000